mnsvz/mnsvz.github.io/_posts/2017-10-05-instamojo-merchant-app.markdown

 I started sketching out various dashboards with different sets of information ranging from daily sales, to amount of transactions and support tickets that were open.
 We'd got overwhelming feedback in the interviews that merchants were very eager to know the sales in real time.
 Often times, these SMB owners were in meetings or on the move and this app would help them be on top of their business.

 One thing I kept in mind was, putting the emphasis on the customer rather than the purchase.
 Out in the field, merchants would talk and interact with people and close a deal, merchants remember their customers very well and track stuff mentally using their names, it’s more important to highlight that there are people behind these transactions.
-These merchants have chosen to use Intamojo because they want a direct relationship with their audience, so we should help them feel this relationship.
+These merchants have chosen to use Instamojo because they want a direct relationship with their audience, so we should help them feel this relationship.

 ---
 ## Design & Prototyping